overington/dissertation-scattering-amplitudes/dissertation/chapters/15-relativity.md

----
-nocite: |
-  @Landau:1975aa
----

 <!-- ## Building a scattering amplitude / Relativity -->
 # The Relativity Principle

-In order to begin understanding them, we must first understand the rules by which we can describe an individual particles motion and then build up a language for how these motions interact in a system of particles.
+In order to begin understanding such interactions, we must first understand the rules by which we can describe an individual particles motion and then build up a language for how these motions interact in a system of particles.
 We open here by exploring current methods available to us, in the forms of mathematical